1st Council of the North-West Territories

 The 1st Council of the North-West Territories, also known as the North-West Council in Canada, lasted from October 7, 1876, to 1888.
 It was created as a permanent replacement to the Temporary North-West Council which existed prior to 1876.

 A 2nd Council of the North-West Territories was elected in 1888.
 It was replaced in 1891 by the 1st North-West Assembly when the quota of elected members was reached.

 (A different 2nd Council of the Northwest Territories (1905-1951) was created in 1905, when the NWT lost most of its population, to differentiate the new one from the two legislative councils of the NWT that had existed 1876 to 1891.)

 Early history and development

-The first members of the new council were appointed under the Northwest Territories Act and consisted of the Lieutenant Governor, appointed men and Stipendiary Magistrates.
-Elected representatives were added later and could join the council if an area of 1000 sqmi had 1000 people an electoral district could be set up.
+The first members of the new council were appointed under the North-West Territories Act and consisted of the Lieutenant Governor, appointed men and Stipendiary Magistrates.
+Elected representatives were added later and could join the council.
+If an area of 1000 sqmi had 1,000 people, an electoral district could be set up and a district member elected.
 This created a patchwork of represented and unrepresented areas, and there was no official or independent boundaries commission; all electoral law at the beginning was under the purview of the Lieutenant Governor.

-Three electoral districts were created in 1881 and for an unknown reason writs were only issued in the district of Lorne which returned the first elected member Lawrence Clarke.
+Three electoral districts were created in 1881 and for an unknown reason writs were only issued in the district of Lorne, which returned the first elected member, Lawrence Clarke.

-Electors participating in the Northwest Territories elections did not vote by secret ballot until the 1893 Whitewood by-election.
+Electors participating in the North-West Territories elections did not vote by secret ballot until the 1893 Whitewood by-election.